University of Nebraska–Lincoln: Modern stability and move to the Big Ten

 In 2011, Nebraska was removed as a member of the Association of American Universities, an organization of research universities of which it had been a member since 1908.
 Nebraska ranked near the bottom of many AAU criteria due largely to the university's extensive USDA-funded agricultural research, which was not considered by the AAU because it was not awarded by peer-reviewed grants; and because Nebraska's medical center was a separate institution whose research funding was not under the auspices of the Lincoln campus.
 When the Big Ten expanded in 2010, all of its schools were members, and chancellor Harvey Perlman questioned whether Nebraska would have been invited to the conference were it not an AAU member.

 During Perlman's tenure, the school's research expenditures reached $284 million, an all-time high, and enrollment increased by over ten percent.
 However, Perlman acknowledged that many fans remember him by the failures of Nebraska's previously powerful football program, which did not win a conference title while he was chancellor.
 In Perlman's sixteen years, Nebraska fired four football head coaches and two athletic directors.
 He retired to return to teaching at the College of Law in 2016 and Ronnie D. Green was named his successor before retiring on June 30, 2023.
 Rodney D. Bennett assumed the chancellorship on July 1, 2023.

+In November 2025, university regents approved the consolidation of the University of Nebraska Medical Center into the University of Nebraska–Lincoln.
+Upon its completion, the University of Nebraska Medical Center will become an in-name-only campus of the University of Nebraska–Lincoln.

+Bennett resigned from his position as chancellor in January 2026, six months before his three-year contract with the university was set to expire.
+His decision to step down followed a vote of no confidence in his leadership from the Nebraska Faculty Senate.
+Following Bennett's resignation, Katherine Ankerson, a former executive vice chancellor who retired in 2024, was named interim chancellor.